 Why Veteran-Owned Coffee Deserves Your Attention

-Whether you're looking to switch from a big-box roast, support a real mission, or find the boldest coffee for your daily routine — this list is for you.
+If you’re switching from a big-box roast, looking to support a real mission, or just want coffee that actually shows up and does its job, this list is for you.

-And yes, we’re including some of the big names.
-Not because we owe them anything.
-But because you’re already searching for them — and we’re here to give it to you straight.
+And yes, we’re including the big names.
+Not because we owe them anything, but because you’re already searching for them, and we’re here to tell you what actually matters.

 What Makes a Veteran-Owned Coffee Brand Worth It?

-Actual Veteran Leadership – Not just a figurehead or distant founder.
+• Actual Veteran Leadership – Not a distant figurehead or a licensing story.

-Roast Quality & Freshness – Hand-roasted beats warehouse blends every time.
+• Roast Quality and Freshness – Small-batch roasting usually beats warehouse blends.

-Variety & Delivery Options – Do they offer subscriptions, samplers, and brewing formats that work for you?
+• Variety and Delivery Options – Subscriptions, samplers, and formats that fit real life.

 Founded by: Mike Klemmer, U.S. Army (20 years in logistics)